 Ports in Kalymnos

-There is also a smaller port at the village of Myrties.
-From the port of Myrties, you can catch a boat to the island of Telendos daily.
+There is also a smaller port in the village of Myrties.
+From the port of Myrties, you can catch a boat to the neighboring island of Telendos daily.
 Myrties is located around 20 minutes from Chora by car or bus.

 Island hopping from Kalymnos